 Katherine Krimmel joined the Barnard faculty in 2016, after spending three years in the political science department at Boston University.
-Her substantive research and teaching interests include political parties, public opinion and representation, American political development, and fiscal politics.
+Her substantive research and teaching interests include political parties, public opinion and representation, American political development, and polarization.
 Methodologically, she is interested in applying new tools for data management, analysis, and visualization to the study of politics and history.

 Her work has been published in American Politics Research, Harvard Business Review, Legislative Studies Quarterly, Perspectives on Politics, Public Opinion Quarterly, and Studies in American Political Development.
 She won the Hahn-Sigelman Prize for the best article published in American Politics Research in 2017, and recently received a 2021-2022 Postdoctoral Fellowship from the American Association of University Women.
 Her book, Divergent Democracy: How Policy Positions Came to Dominate Party Competition, is forthcoming from Princeton University Press (Princeton Studies in American Politics: Historical, International, and Comparative Perspectives).

 - Ph.D., M.Phil., and M.A., Columbia University

 - American political development

 - Public Opinion and American Democracy (in connection with the cross-university consortium on Democratic Erosion)